KUTlime/Installation-of-PowerShell-Core-to-Turris-Omnia-LXC-Container/README.md

 ## Credits

-All goes to PowerShell team.
+All goes to the PowerShell team.
 YOU ROCK!